sbrn3/group-holiday-split/README.md

 ### Picking a value
 If you bid too high you will pay too much for that room.
 If you bid too low you will not get the room.
 The amount that you should bid should determine how much you value the features of that room.
 Remember everyone probably has different priorities.
-Some people may prefer having nice views, having an en suite, bigger bed.
+Different people may prefer having nice views, having an en suite or having a bigger bed.
 Therefore you can price each of those things based on how important it is to you.

 ### Sharing a room with a friend